 Literature is our faithful summer companion in many more ways than just on beach towels, picnic blankets and mountain meadows.
 At least since the emergence of literary tourism and its ambitious journeys to book destinations, avid readers have also been on the road outside their own fantasy.
 A poet’s secret spot of contemplation, the study of a writer or the refuge of a fictional character – more and more people embark on personal quests to find the origins of the muse.
 After all, the place where stories come into being is just as precious to us as the story itself.
 The ideas that inspire us can be read but also sensed, felt and lived.

 It may so happen that we enjoy a nice cup of afternoon tea with Mr. Darcy in England, always miss the Hogwarts Express at King’s Cross Station or set out to hunt vampires in Romania.
 You never leave your house without an owl cage, a golden compass or a dowel?
-Then we from novum publishing have new tips for your literary journeys and a magical summer 2019.
+Then we from novum publishing present our literary travel tips for your literary journeys and a magical summer 2019.

 Pride and Prejudice

 A library with more than 17,500 books, baroque gardens with cascading fountains and paintings by Renoir, Rembrandt and Tintoretto – the romance in Jane Austen’s books always comes back to Chatsworth House in Derbyshire, England.
 Although the stately home is still the seat of the Duke of Devonshire, a considerable part of the estate is open to literary explorers.
 Several chapters of Pride and Prejudice take place in and around this picturesque Tudor mansion, which can be visited from March to November and is certainly worth a stop for everyone, especially Jane Austen fans.